propakistani/ethbalance/README.md

 Node.js
 Web3.js

-After that, get ETH mainnet API from Infura for free and apply it on app.js line 4.
+After that, get ETH mainnet API from Infura for free and add it into app.js file at line 4.

 Now goto index.html and try this tool for free.